Mamluk Sultanate: Reign of Barsbay

 Barsbay's mausoleum complex in Cairo, completed in 1432.
 The carved dome (center) covers his tomb.

-Before Shaykh died in 1421, he attempted to offset the power of the Circassians by importing Turkish mamluks and installing a Turk as atabeg al-asakir to serve as regent for his infant son Ahmad.
+Before Shaykh died in 1421, he attempted to offset the power of the Circassians by importing Turkic mamluks and installing a Turk as atabeg al-asakir to serve as regent for his infant son Ahmad.
 After his death, a Circassian emir, Tatar, married Shaykh's widow, ousted the atabeg al-asakir and assumed power.
 Tatar died three months into his reign and was succeeded by Barsbay, another Circassian emir of Barquq, in 1422.
 Under Barsbay, the Mamluk Sultanate reached its greatest territorial extent and was militarily dominant throughout the region, but his legacy was mixed in the eyes of contemporary commentators who criticized his fiscal methods and economic policies.

 Barsbay pursued an economic policy of establishing state monopolies over the lucrative trade with Europe, particularly spices, at the expense of local merchants.
 European merchants were forced to buy spices from state agents who set prices that maximized revenue rather than promoting competition.
 This monopoly set a precedent for his successors, some of whom established monopolies over other goods such as sugar and textiles.
 Barsbay compelled Red Sea traders to offload their goods at the Mamluk-held Hejazi port of Jeddah rather than the Yemeni port of Aden to derive the greatest financial gain from the Red Sea transit route to Europe.
 Barsbay's efforts at monopolization and trade protection were meant to offset the severe financial losses of the agricultural sector due to the frequent recurring plagues that took a heavy toll on the farmers.
 In the long term, the monopoly over the spice trade had a negative effect on Egyptian commerce and became a motivation for European merchants to seek alternative routes to the east around Africa and across the Atlantic.